BurkovBA/BurkovBA.github.io/content/blog/2021-06-09-1/index.md

 Note that in previous case the number of disks N was a fixed parameter and number of crashes k was a variable, and this time its the other way around: number of crashes k is a fixed parameter, while the total number of disks N is a variable.
 We're solving a very similar problem, which the Bayesians would call [conjugate](https://en.wikipedia.org/wiki/Conjugate_prior).

-Let's keep the notation, and show that the probability in question is described by gamma distribution.
+Let's keep the notation, and show that the probability in question is described by Gamma distribution.

 $ p(N=1000 | k=3) = \frac{C_N^k \cdot p^k \cdot (1-p)^{N-k}}{\sum\limits_{n=k}^{\infty}C_n^k \cdot p^k \cdot (1-p)^{n-k}} = \frac{\frac{N!}{N-k!} \cdot (1-p)^N }{ \sum \limits_{n=k}^{\infty} \frac{n!}{n-k!} \cdot (1-p)^n } \approx \frac{N^k \cdot (1-p)^N}{ \sum \limits_{n=k}^{\infty} n^k \cdot (1-p)^n }$.